-Each student is invited to meet individually or communicate electronically with the instructor twice during the semester.
+Each student will meet individually or communicate electronically with the instructor twice during the semester.
 During these meetings, students should present drafts, report on progress to date, and be prepared to raise any questions or issues the student considers relevant.
 Meetings will be approximately 30 minutes in length.